OmarA1-Bakri/backtest/.system_prompts/SESSION_EXIT.md

    - All TODOs captured in checklist
    - Dependencies up to date

+### 5. Backup Verification
+- Check backup in `.project_control/backups/`
+- Verify all changes are committed to git

 **Reminder**:
 - The session manager handles auto-commits and report generation
 - Follow the project structure for all updates
 - Keep documentation in sync with changes
-- Use `python -m project_control.scripts.session_manager status` for final verification
+- Use `python .project_control/scripts/session_manager.py status` for final verification